Amphiluke/l-systems/README.md

 # L-systems

+---

+:lock: This project is superseded by the [lindsvg demo web app](https://github.com/Amphiluke/lindsvg/tree/gh-pages) and is no longer maintained. :lock:

+---

 ![Median dragon](https://amphiluke.github.io/l-systems/img/dragon.png)

 Simple SVG-based [L-system](https://en.wikipedia.org/wiki/L-system) plotter and manager created just for the fun of it.
 The app uses [lindsvg](https://github.com/Amphiluke/lindsvg) under the hood.
 Please visit the project [web-page](https://amphiluke.github.io/l-systems/) to play with the app online (*use a browser supporting the syntax of ECMAScript 2018 and ECMAScript modules!*).